(Last Updated on : 21/02/2019)

 Main Properties of Magnets

-The magnets consist of three main properties.
+consist of three main properties.
 Firstly, similar poles of two magnets always repel each other.
 These characteristics can easily be verified by holding the similar poles of two magnets in close contact with each other.
 The repelling force can be easily felt.
 Secondly, dissimilar poles of magnets always attract each other.
 And thirdly, the two poles of a magnet are indivisible.
 The broken magnets act as independent magnets and possess two poles each.
 It concludes that, magnets are always bipolar.

 Certain magnets have strong magnetic fields, while others have weak magnetic fields around them.
 The magnetic fields, as force, are the strongest near the poles of a magnet.
 Lines of force are the lines that conjoin the North Pole to South Pole externally, and then internally pass from the North Pole to the South Pole.
 The strength or the intensity of the magnetic field at a point on the magnet is measured in Gauss.
 These units of magnetic power are named after the respective scientists.
 Gauss meter provides a direct reading when its semi-conductor probe is placed close to the point where the strength is to be measured.
 The value of the strength of the magnetic field can be read directly over the graduated scale provided on the instrument.
 A basic understanding of the properties of magnets is vital while using them for healing purpose.